 8. Maybe in Another Life

 This book follows a girl named Hannah.
 At the beginning of the book, she goes to a fly’s home to meet up with her best friend from childhood, and they go out to a bar.
-At this point, she decides to either go home with Gaby or stay at the bar.
+Now, she decides to go home with Gaby or stay at the bar.
 We follow her life as it splits off into two different directions.

 So we follow the part of her life if she went home with her friend Chloe.
 Then we follow the other parallel line of her life where if she stayed at the bar and hung out with the guy she was interested in, her life would have taken her.